darioielardi/twirk/docs/routing.md

 }
 ```

-The JSON response from Twirp would look something like this (`--verbose` stuff
+The JSON response from twirk would look something like this (`--verbose` stuff
 omitted):

 ```json